What Is Meant by Behaviours That Challenge?

 Leaf Complex Care Uses Holistic Approach to Behaviours That Challenges

-At Leaf Complex Care, our goal is to provide comprehensive and person-centred support that focuses on the unique needs and circumstances of each individual.
-We understand that challenging behaviours often stem from various factors, including past trauma, mental health conditions, sensory sensitivities, or communication difficulties.
-By taking a holistic approach, we aim to address the underlying causes of these behaviours and provide tailored support to promote positive outcomes.
+At Leaf Complex Care, our goal is to provide comprehensive and person-centred support that focuses on each person’s unique needs and circumstances.
+We understand that behaviours of concern often stem from various factors.
+Taking a holistic approach, we aim to address the underlying causes of these behaviours and provide tailored support to promote positive outcomes.

-Our approach involves conducting thorough assessments to gain a deep understanding of the individual’s background, experiences, and needs.
-We collaborate closely with the individual, their families, and a multidisciplinary team of professionals to develop personalised care plans.
-These plans encompass a range of interventions, including Positive Behaviour Support, counselling, skill-building activities, sensory integration techniques, and environmental modifications.
+Our approach involves conducting thorough assessments to understand the person’s background, experiences, and needs deeply.
+We collaborate closely with the person, their families, and our multidisciplinary in-house team of therapy specialists to develop personalised care plans.
+These plans encompass a range of interventions, including Positive Behaviour Support, skill-building activities, sensory integration techniques, and environmental modifications.

-We deliver complex care services across the UK, and you can find our offices in Bristol, Sloughthe Midlands and Somerset.
+We deliver complex care services across the UK, and you can find our offices in Bristol, South East, Birmingham and Somerset.